How to Apply

 - The student has children who receive more than half of their support from the student.

 - The student has other dependents who live with and receive more than half of their support from the student.

 - The student is a veteran of the United States Armed Forces or is currently serving on active duty in the U.S. Armed Forces for purposes other than training.

 - Both of the student’s parents are deceased or the student is or was (until age 18) a ward/dependent of the court or in foster care.

 - The student is determined an unaccompanied homeless by a school district homeless liaison, emergency shelter or transitional housing program.

 - The student is working on a master’s or doctoral degree during the term for which residency status is sought at a Florida institution.

-A student who does not meet one of the criteria outlined above may be classified as an independent student only if he or she submits documentation that he or she provides fifty (50) percent or more of the cost of attendance for independent, in-state students as defined by the financial aid office at Florida State University (exclusive of federal, state, and institutional aid or scholarships).
-When tax returns are collected for the purpose of proving independent status by virtue of providing more than fifty (50) percent of his/her support for the year, the social security number should be blacked out.
+A student who does not meet one of the criteria outlined above may be classified as an independent student only if they submit documentation that they provide fifty (50) percent or more of the cost of attendance for independent, in-state students as defined by the financial aid office at Florida State University (exclusive of federal, state, and institutional aid or scholarships).
+When tax returns are collected for the purpose of proving independent status by virtue of providing more than fifty (50) percent of their support for the year, the social security number should be blacked out.
 However, the income information must be provided to show that this requirement has been met.